-1) In business enterprises, distributed computing generally has meant putting various steps in business processes at the most efficient places in a network of computers.
-In the typical transaction using the 3-tier model, user interface processing is done in the PC at the user's location, business processing is done in a remote computer, and database access and processing is done in another computer that provides centralized access for many business processes.
+In enterprise settings, distributed computing has often meant putting various steps in business processes at the most efficient places in a computer network.
+For example, in the typical distribution using the 3-tier model, user interface processing is performed in the PC at the user's location, business processing is done in a remote computer, and database access and processing is conducted in another computer that provides centralized access for many business processes.
 Typically, this kind of distributed computing uses the client/server communications model.

 Grid computing is a computing model involving a distributed architecture of large numbers of computers connected to solve a complex problem.
 In the grid computing model, servers or personal computers run independent tasks and are loosely linked by the Internet or low-speed networks.
 Individual participants may allow some of their computer's processing time to be put at the service of a large problem.
-The best-known example is the SETI@home project in which individual computer owners can volunteer some of their multitasking processing cycles (while concurrently still using their computer) to the Search for Extraterrestrial Intelligence (SETI) project.
-This computing-intensive problem uses your computer (and thousands of others) to download and search radio telescope data.
+The largest grid computing project is [email protected], in which individual computer owners volunteer some of their multitasking processing cycles (while concurrently still using their computer) to the Search for Extraterrestrial Intelligence (SETI) project.
+This computer-intensive problem uses thousands of PCs to download and search radio telescope data.

-One of the first uses of distributed computing was the breaking of a cryptographic code by a group that is now known as distributed.net.
+One of the first uses of grid computing was the breaking of a cryptographic code by a group that is now known as distributed.net.
 That group also describes its model as distributed computing.